-The Board have a strong emphasis and understanding of VFM.
-Through the robust business planning process they establish a budget and regularly review and scrutinise throughout the year to assess the quality of service and the performance.
-The Board consider and make business decisions with VFM in mind, with a full understanding of how this contributes to the achievement of the strategic aims of the association.
+The board have a strong focus on, and joint understanding of VFM.
+Through the business planning process they establish a budget and through regular review and scrutiny throughout the year, they assess the quality of service and the performance against budget.
+The board consider and make business decisions with VFM in mind, with a full understanding of how this contributes to the achievement of the strategic aims of the association.
+This is supported by a robust business planning process which considers key risks, scarce resource allocation, priorities as well as economic and underlying performance assumptions to ensure sufficient headroom to manage and mitigate risk.

 Our vision of 'a better future' is delivered through sustainable neighbourhoods, supported by quality services which meet the needs of our customers'.
-The Board regularly receive business intelligence and assurance which, allows them to understand and deliver these needs, ensuring that sustainability is maximised where possible and the association can respond (as necessary) to changes in a timely and effective way.
+The board regularly receive business intelligence and assurance which, allows them to understand and deliver these needs, ensuring that sustainability is maximised where at all possible and that, the association can respond (as necessary) to changes in a timely and effective way.

-The 2023/24 base budget set more stretching financial performance targets than the approved business plan.
+The 2022/23 base budget set more stretching financial performance targets than the approved business plan.
 This is produced using zero based budgeting to ensure that our core operating costs are affordable and to determine what additional resources are available for growth and service improvement priorities as identified in our service delivery plans.